 The use of technology is strategic to fulfilling the Great Commission.

-Digital tools scale in a way face-to-face meetings cannot by transcending geographic, physical and time barriers.
-Instead of a spoken message reaching a few hundred in a specific location and time, technology allows the same message to be received by millions around the globe now and in the future.
+• Digital tools scale in a way face-to-face meetings cannot.
+Instead of a spoken message reaching a few hundred in a specific location and time, technology allows the same message to be received by millions around the world now and in the future.

 We should take some of our evangelism efforts into the digital realm, not because we want to be relevant and cool, but because we take the call to share the Good News seriously and have a sense of urgency in our mission.